kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 ## Introductions

 **Frederico (FSM)**: Hello, and thank your time.
-To start with, could you tell us about yourselvesand how you got involved in Kubernetes?
+To start with, could you tell us about yourselves and how you got involved in Kubernetes?

-**David**: I started working on [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) (the Red Hat distribution of Kubernetes) in the fall of 2014 and got involved pretty quickly in apimachinery.
+**David**: I started working on [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) (the Red Hat distribution of Kubernetes) in the fall of 2014 and got involved pretty quickly in API Machinery.
 My first PRs were fixing kube-apiserver error messages and from there I branched out to `kubectl` (_kubeconfigs_ are my fault!), `auth` ([RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and `*Review` APIs are ports from OpenShift), `apps` (_workqueues_ and _sharedinformers_ for example).
-Don’t tell the others, but apimachinery is still my favorite :)
+Don’t tell the others, but API Machinery is still my favorite :)

 **Federico**: I was not as early in Kubernetes as David, but now it's been more than six years.
 At my previous company we were starting to use Kubernetes for our own products, and when I came across